Zahid R. Chaudhary

 Bio/Description

 Ph.D.
 Cornell University.
 Zahid R. Chaudhary specializes in postcolonial studies, visual culture, and critical theory.
 His first book, Afterimage of Empire: Photography in Nineteenth-Century India, provides a historical and philosophical account of early photography in India, analyzing how aesthetic experiments in colonial photographic practice shed light on the changing nature of perception and notions of truth, memory, and embodiment.
-He is currently at work on two books: Unruly Truth: Libidinal Politics and Crises of Authority analyzes contemporary shifts in the collective de-prioritizing of evidence and truth that attends a simultaneously increasing cultural emphasis on a politics of exposure; Impunity: Notes on a Global Tendency analyzes juridical, economic, political, and aesthetic aspects of the practices of impunity from the Cold War to the present, from postcolonial states to the United States.
+His second book, Paranoid Publics: Psychopolitics of Truth isa forthcoming from Fordham University Press in Fall 2025.
+This book analyzes contemporary shifts in the collective de-prioritizing of evidence and truth that attends a simultaneously increasing cultural emphasis on a politics of exposure.
+Chaudhary is currently at work on an essay about the cultural effects of political polarization.
+His third book (in progress), Impunity: Notes on a Global Tendency analyzes juridical, economic, political, and aesthetic aspects of the practices of impunity from the Cold War to the present, from postcolonial states to the United States.
 The book considers documentary film, contemporary art, development projects, and architecture.
 He has also published articles in differences, Boundary 2, October, Social Text, Cultural Critique, South Asia, and Camera Obscura.
 Some of his course titles include Difficult Art, Bollywood Cinema, Revolution (grad), Psychoanalysis and Postcolonialism (grad), Mimesis (grad) Introduction to Theory, Reading Literature: Fiction, Urban Fictions, Magical Realism, and Violence and the Modern.

 Selected Publications